You’ve probably reached here because you heard someone talk about “catching” an “expired domain” by using a “back ordering service”.

 - Since a back ordering service only charges you if they are able to catch the domain for you, you can setup backorders for the same domain with multiple back ordering services.
 Doing this, you improve the chances of catching the domain and since you only pay the fee for a single service, there is no cost of doing this

-- If multiple users place a backorder for a domain name, and if the back-ordering service catches the domain, then the backorder service often places this domain in an auction either between the multiple users who placed the backorder or in a public auction.
+- If multiple users place a backorder for a domain name, and if the back-ordering service catches the domain, then the backorder service often places this domain in a private auction either between the multiple users who placed the backorder or in a public auction.
 This can drive the cost of acquiring a good domain into the thousands of dollars.
 To avoid this, try and place a backorder only when there is very little time left for the domain to drop